rmit-env-monitor/ios-app/README.md

 * User can go to into details by touching the annotation []
 * In the details view, user can view all the data (CO2,O3, dust, sound...).
 At each data, using status bar for better visualization []
 * There is a dashboard.
 That compares historical data using graph or maps according to daily, weekly, monthly. (thinking about it) []
+* If user is nearby the location that is having bad weather.
+Give Suggestion through notification and so on. []

 ### Hours spent up to the last commit:
 1.5 hours